-Extensive system level – how services relate to and respect other community agencies, agencies, elders, local community protocols.
+Extensive system-level – how services relate to and respect other community agencies, agencies, elders, and local community protocols.

 Even if there is no checklist for identifying culturally skilled workplace leaders, we can begin to create the necessary attitude, skills, and knowledge.
 For example, workplace leaders who respect diversity and are culturally competent:

-Has a knowledge and respect for the pursuit of history, culture, language, traditions, the upbringing of children
+- Has knowledge and respect for the pursuit of history, culture, language, traditions, and the upbringing of children

-Respect the difference in the family ‘family life
+- Respect the difference in the family’s life